sourcegraph/sourcegraph-public-snapshot/doc/campaigns/references/troubleshooting.md

 ```

-✔️  Authenticated as mmy-username on https://ssourcegraph.example.com
+✔️  Authenticated as my-username on https://sourcegraph.example.com

 ```